-One of the dormitories at Wildebeest Eco Camp, where Porridge and Rice volunteers stay while in Nairobi.
+Most Porridge and Rice volunteers stay in the dormitories at Wildebeest Eco Camp while in Nairobi.
 It is clean, affordable, and comfortable.

 At the end of a long day of visiting schools and working on projects in the Nairobi slums, the rooms at Wildebeest Eco Camp are a truly welcome sight.

-Sharing a sleeping space means volunteers make many new friends - the charity has recruited several new volunteers this way!
+Sharing a sleeping space means volunteers make many new friends from around the world in Kenya for a wide range of reasons.
+The charity has recruited several new volunteers this way!

 The washing facilities at Wildebeest Eco Camp are simple and clean with spacious showers and several toilets.
 Water is heated by solar panels; it is always hot enough, and a welcome end to a long and dusty day.

 The balcony deck at Wildebeest Eco Camp is where most of the volunteers' meals are taken, including breakfast, and one location where people socialise in between meals.

 The balcony deck has a relaxed and friendly atmosphere and is a good place to meet other guests at Wildebeest Eco Camp for a drink from the bar.